chippr-robotics/chippr-geth/README.md

-## CoreGeth: An Ethereum Protocol Provider
+## chippr-geth: An Ethereum Protocol Provider

 > An [ethereum/go-ethereum](https://github.com/ethereum/go-ethereum) downstream effort to make the Ethereum Protocol accessible and extensible for a diverse ecosystem.